Brahmanda Purana: Structure

 The original, complete version of the Brahmanda Purana has been lost, and 19th-century scholars could only generally locate and procure independent sub-parts or collection of chapters that claimed to have been part of this Purana.
 Many of these chapters turned out to be fraudulent, sold by imposters in the 19th century.
 Later, Wilson states, rare compilations claiming to be the entire Purana emerged.

 The published manuscript of the Brahmanda Purana has three Bhaga (Parts).
 The first part is subdivided into two Pada (Sub-Parts), while the other two have just one Pada each.
 The first Bhaga has 38 Adhyaya (Chapters), the second is structured into 74 chapters, while the third and last Bhaga has 44 chapters.
 These published text has a cumulative total of 156 chapters.

 Other unpublished versions of the manuscripts exist, states Rocher, preserved in various libraries.
 These vary in their structure.
-The Nasiketopakhyana text, which is embedded inside this Purana, for example exists in 18 chapters in one version and 19 chapters in another, in a form that Moriz Winternitz termed as a corrupted "Insipid, Amplified Version" of the "Beautiful Old Legend" of Nachiketa found in the ancient Katha Upanishad.
+The Nasiketopakhyana text, which is embedded inside this Purana, for example, exists in 18 chapters in one version and 19 chapters in another, in a form that Moriz Winternitz termed as a corrupted "Insipid, Amplified Version" of the "Beautiful Old Legend" of Nachiketa found in the ancient Katha Upanishad.

 The tradition and other Puranas assert that the Brahmanda Purana had 12,000 verses, but the published Venkateshwar Press version of manuscript contains 14,286 verses.
 The Indonesian version of Brahmanda Purana is much shorter, lacks superfluous adjectives but contains all essential information, and does not contain the prophecy-related chapters found in the published extant Indian version.
 This suggests that older versions of the Indian text may have been smaller, in a different style, and without prophecy-related sections, although tradition informs the opposite (an even larger source).

 Content

 The text is encyclopedic.
 It is non-sectarian and reveres all gods and goddesses, including Brahma, Vishnu, Shiva, Ganesha, Surya and Shakti.
 The text's philosophy is a blend of the Vedanta, Samkhya and Yoga schools of Hindu Philosophy, woven in with Bhakti and some tantra themes.

 The second part, which comprises chapters 5–44 of the third section, the Uttarabhaga is the Lalitopakhyana (Narrative Of Lalita).
-It describes the Goddess Lalita (An manifestation Of Adi Parashakti) and her worship as well a discussion of Tantra.
-This part is written as a dialogue between Hayagriva and sage Agastya on the Goddess Lalita's emergence out of fire after which the king of gods Indra worshipped Devi (The Goddess Representing The Supreme Reality).
+It describes the Goddess Lalita (a manifestation of Adi Parashakti) and her worship as well a discussion of Tantra.
+This part is written as a dialogue between Hayagriva and sage Agastya on Lalita's emergence out of fire, after which the king of gods Indra worshipped Devi (the goddess representing the Supreme Reality).
 It includes her war with the Asura Bhanda and her final triumph.

 The sections of this Purana include: